AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 As a first cut, I decided to run a linear regression prediction using those 5 features and the 'r','g','b' values as output labels.
 You can see the code in the linear_regression.py file on github.

 Unfortunately, if you run this code, you will see that the model doesn't perform very well on test data.
-I get a score of .
+I get a score of 0.0164566366493.
 As mentioned in the introduction, one cool aspect of this dataset is that we can evaluate it visually.
 Note that the linear_regression.py script colors in a test svg with the predicted colors.
 See the result below...

 ![One Piece title]({{ site.url }}/assets/img/best_guess.png)

-Clearly not perfect - in fact the color choice seems almost random rather than based on the polygon features like we'd hoped.
+Clearly not good - in fact the color choice seems almost random rather than based on the polygon features like we'd hoped.
 We could pour more time into improving this model, or perhaps using a random forest regression predictor.
 Addtionally, we could quantize the output color space into bins and attempt classification instead.
 These are all valid directions, however I believe the large issue at this point is our feature selection.
 The polygon itself includes no information about the scene its in, the context of the image, surrouding objects, etc - all things which I believe are necessary to predict the color.

 Meanwhile, reading more about machine learning colorization has confirmed this belief as well as pointed me in the direction of pixel based neural networks